 The key difference when choosing yerba is your taste.
 In particular, if you like smooth/light or strong.
 This is the main difference in my opinion.
 Besides that, it depends if you drink it sweet and/or flavoured.

 The taste of the yerba depends, besides the quality of the plants themselves, on the blend (ratio) of leaves and stems (overall, the ratio is 70/30), and the time used to dry/rest the yerba after the harvest.
 Some brands, like La Merced, are known for using a full natural drying mechanism, while others accelerate the process by other means, so they can reach the shelves faster.
-These factors will influence the intensity, acidity, taste and duration of your mate.
+These factors will influence your mate’s intensity, acidity, taste and duration.

 Another factor which is not always considered is the amount of yerba.
 The more yerba, the stronger the mate.
 The same happens if you use 2 or 3 bags of tea instead of one.

 As of today, my favourite yerba is, by far, Playadito.
 I discovered it 4 years ago and never changed it again.
 Smooth to the right level, with a low quantity of powder, great flavour and intensity.
 If you are really interested in low powder yerba, there are many videos on youtube of people filtering different brands to measure it.